13 Deepening security with OpenID Connect

 This chapter covers

-- Boosting security with Proof Key for Code Exchange (PKCE) in the authorization code flow.
+- Boosting security in the authorization code flow

-As Acme Inc. grew rapidly, we realized we needed a better and safer way for users to log in.
-That’s when we decided to set up Single Sign-On (SSO), which lets users access multiple apps with just one login.
-To do this right, we had to separate the job of checking who a user is (authentication) from the app that handles the user’s data (the backend).
+As ACME, Inc. grew rapidly, it realized that it needed a better, safer way for users to log in.
+That’s when it decided to set up single sign-on (SSO), which lets users access multiple apps with one login.
+To do this right, the company had to separate the job of checking who a user is (authentication) from the app that handles the user’s data (the backend).
 This setup makes things safer and easier to manage.

-Of course, we couldn't just make it up as we went along—we needed a solid, trusted system to guide us.
-That’s how we found OAuth 2 and OpenID Connect (OIDC).
-OAuth 2 is a framework that lets apps get permission to access certain user data without needing passwords.
-OpenID Connect builds on OAuth 2 by adding a way to confirm who the user is.
-It’s like OAuth 2 is the pizza crust, and OpenID Connect is the delicious cheese and toppings.
+ACME couldn’t just make things up as it went along, of course; it needed a solid, trusted system as a guide.
+That’s how it found OAuth 2 and OpenID Connect (OIDC).
+OAuth 2 is a framework that lets apps get permission as access certain user data without passwords.
+OIDC builds on OAuth 2 by adding a way to confirm who the user is.
+Think of OAuth 2 as the pizza crust and OIDC as the delicious cheese and toppings.
 Who wants plain crust anyway?